Jump to:

 - Microsoft Advertising Keyword Planner

 Type your starter keyword into one or more of these tools.
-Many of them use similar data, so you may get matching results, but it’s worth experimenting with each one as they all have slightly different information available.
+Many of them use similar data sources, so you may get matching results, but it’s worth experimenting with each one as they all provide slightly different information.
 The Ads Planners, for example, will show you how popular each search term is.

-Make a note of all of the keywords you’ve discovered.
+Make a note of all of the keywords you discover.
 Most of the above platforms will allow you to export or download the lists, though it’s worth collating them all into one place such as a spreadsheet.

 3. Use Google Search for keyword research